Date to be announced; 8:30am – 5:00pm

 5. Open Discussion and Questions Encouraged Throughout the Course

-Dr. Gregory C. Slack is the Director of Research and Technology Transfer at Clarkson University.
-In this capacity he oversees the conduct and promotion of sponsored research and technology transfer activities at the University.
+Dr. Gregory C. Slack is Director of Analytical Development at Boston Analytical.
+He was Director of Research and Technology Transfer at Clarkson University.
+In this capacity he oversaw the conduct and promotion of sponsored research and technology transfer activities at the University.
 Dr. Slack received his Ph.D. in Analytical Chemistry from Virginia Polytechnic Institute and State University, Blacksburg, Virginia.
 He has over 13 years of experience in the pharmaceutical industry serving increasingly responsible research and manufacturing roles at DuPont Merck, DuPont, Bristol-Myers Squibb and Wyeth Pharmaceuticals.
 Dr. Slack has also had academic experience, serving as adjunct research assistant professor of Chemistry at Clarkson, adjunct professor at SUNY Plattsburgh and instructor of Analytical Chemistry at the University of Massachusetts, Lowell, Continuing Education.